CrunchyData/pg_parquet/README.md

 You can call `SELECT * FROM pgparquet.kv_metadata(<uri>)` to query custom key-value metadata of the Parquet file at given uri.

 ## Object Store Support
 `pg_parquet` supports reading and writing Parquet files from/to `S3` object store.
-You can replace `file://`, as shown in above example, with `s3://` scheme to specify the location of the Parquet file in the `S3` object store.
+Only the uris with `s3://` scheme is supported.

 You can set the following `AWS S3` environment variables properly to access to the object store:
 - `AWS_ACCESS_KEY_ID`: the access key ID of the AWS account,